 I try to avoid writing in hyperbole, but it happens along with flowery language and metaphors that are probably wildly inappropriate.
-Even before I finished my day driving along the in Northern Ireland though, I knew I’d be accused of these grammatical crimes when I eventually wrote about the experience.
+Even before I finished my day driving along the Causeway Coastal Route in Northern Ireland though, I knew I’d be accused of these grammatical crimes when I eventually wrote about the experience.
 That’s because, without hesitation, I can say that the drive along this rocky and green coastline was one of the most beautiful travel days I’ve ever enjoyed.
 I knew it’d be pretty, but nothing prepared me for the scale of everything I saw and experienced that day, and sadly I know that not even the best of photos will be able to give it the justice it so dearly deserves.
 But I’m going to try.
 In this post I will try to share what the Causeway Coastal Route is all about and what makes it so very remarkable.
 Hopefully I’ll be able to represent it fairly and accurately because it is a travel experience so extraordinary that it deserves nothing less.

 What is the Causeway Coastal Route?

 Starting in Derry and ending in Belfast, Northern Ireland, the Causeway Coastal Route is a 120-mile drive that connects dozens of small coastal villages and attractions, including several smaller routes connecting inland sites to the main drive.
 It also takes much more than the 1-day I had to devote to it.
 I started early, ended late and raced along the way and was not able to even scratch the proverbial surface.
 Honestly, if you have a week to spend driving this impossibly stunning route, take it.
 Go slow, stop at everything and enjoy the almost otherworldly beauty you discover along the way.

 Highlights of the Causeway Coastal Route